Find Schools

 • Computer-Aided Design Technician (CAD Technician)

 In 2016, there was an estimated number of 99,600 jobs in the United States for Civil Drafter.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Civil Drafter by 2026.
-Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.
+The BLS estimates 9,500 yearly job openings in this field.

 undefined